PANGPRC/MercaForesight/dbt/readme_dbt.md

 ### 2. **Run DBT Commands**
 - `dbt run`: Executes all models and materializes them in the database.
-- `dbt test`: Runs tests to validate data quality.
-- `dbt seed`: Loads static data from the `seeds/` directory into the database.
 - `dbt docs generate`: Generates documentation for the project.
 - `dbt docs serve`: Serves the documentation locally for exploration.